Purchase Order Process: Challenges, Automation & Best Practices

 The next step in the PO process is to create a purchase requisition (PR).

-A purchase request is an official document you draft and submit to the relevant budget holder at your business.
-That person on your finance team controls funds within the purchase order approval process.
+A purchase request is a document you draft and submit to the relevant budget holder at your business.

 Think of purchase requisition as getting the green light to buy the goods you want.
-You’re not actually ordering anything yet — you’re getting approval to do so moving forward.
+You’re not actually ordering anything yet — you’re just getting approval to do so moving forward.

 The main difference between a purchase requisition and the actual purchase order is that a PR is about getting internal permission.
 Meanwhile, a PO is used externally with your vendors and suppliers.

-This whole approval process reduces the risks of mistakes or redundancies and guarantees that what you’re trying to order is within the available budget.
 Along those same lines, getting this approval ahead of time also speeds up the replenishment process so your company can avoid any stockouts.

 3. Send requests for quotation (RFQ)